dudelkuchen/chartjs-plugin-largedatasets/README.md

 * `increase`: Recalculation when increasing the canvas size.
 * `resize`: Recalculation for every resize event.

 When setting the `recalculationMode` to `increase` or `resize` the algorithm uses the original data to calculate the resolution.
-So the original Data will be cached which takes much longer calculation time and memory.
+So the original d]ata will be cached which takes much longer calculation time and memory.
 Don't use this mode with extremly big data.

 ## Development